corestario/HERB/README.md

 Recall, that there are 3 protocol phases (page 12):

 * Setup phase.
 The main purpose of the setup phase is key generating.
 DKG phase (Section 3.1, page 13) is skipped in this implementation. `dkgcli` simulates DKG-phase and generates private/public keys.
 These keys  have could found in the `bots` folder.
 * Publication phase.
-Each entropy provider sends ciphertext part and proofs using `hcli tx herb ct-part` command.
+Each entropy provider sends ciphertext share and proofs using `hcli tx herb ct-share` command.
 * Disclosure phase.
 Each key holder sends decryption share and proof using `hcli tx herb decrypt` command.

 Entropy Providers and Key Holders (page 12) are the same sets.